We continue to move from one crisis to another with organizations reacting to unfolding events.

 The pandemic pushed the health and safety of employees and society as a whole to the fore.
-As a result, nearly nine out of ten (89%) HR and Risk professionals in Asia rate health and safety people risks as a serious threat to the business.
+As a result, nearly nine out of ten (87%) HR and Risk professionals rate health and safety people risks as a serious threat to the business.

 Environmental and social risks now make up a fifth of the top ten people risks but are perceived to matter more to employees than the C-suite.

 Organizations are feeling pressure from customers, investors, employees and regulators to ensure profit does not come at the expense of society or the planet.
 Employees also want to work for socially responsible employers with good ESG credentials.
-However, less than 6 in 10 organizations are planning to invest in environmental and social related risks in the next 1 – 2 years.
+However, only 3 in 4 organizations agree that they have enough budget to manage environmental and social risks today.

 What are the key risks and priorities for HR and risk professionals in 2022?